nuwagalb/game-discovery-app/README.md

 # list-group-react-component
-A react component that displays a group of bootstrap list items
+A react component that displays a group of bootstrap list items and other related components